cynthia-dm1216/books-research/README.md

 * `link` - The Book's information link as returned from the Google Books API

-* CSS Frameworks - UIKit
+* CSS Frameworks - Bootstrap

 * The layout should include at least two React Components for each page `Search` and `Saved`.